 Name of Applicant: Shire of Northam

+Name of Owner: Shire of Northam

+File Ref: 1.6.5.5

 Officer: Jason Whiteaker / Alysha Maxwell

+Officer Interest: N/A

-Policy: G1.2 Attendance by Councillors and Partners at
+Policy: G1.2 Attendance by Councillors and Partners at Conferences

-Conferences
+Voting: Simple Majority

-1. For Council to appoint its delegates to the 2016 WALGA Annual General Meeting; and

-2. For Councillors to consider attendance to the 2016 WALGA Convention & Exhibition 3 - 5 August 2016.
+- 1. For Council to appoint its delegates to the 2016 WALGA Annual General Meeting; and - 2.
+For Councillors to consider attendance to the 2016 WALGA Convention & Exhibition 3 5 August 2016.